Florence Baptistery: Design and adornment

 Painted cassone detail, showing the Baptistery in the early 15th century, with a sculptural group by Tino di Camaino above the southern portal and porphyry columns in Piazza del Duomo.
 Museo Nazionale del Bargello.

 The Baptistery has eight sides ornamented with classical architectural elements over marble incrustation marked by two-color geometric patterns.
 The rectilinear apse (scarsella) expands out of the west side.
 The other sides are each adorned with three blind arches, of equal size on the intercardinal faces, and with an expanded central arch on the faces that include a doorway.
 Within these arches are windows with monumental surrounds modeled after the aedicules inside the Pantheon.
 Several different marbles are used, principally white Carrara marble and a green-black serpentinite from Prato.
 The architecture of this church would serve as an important influence for Renaissance architects including Filippo Brunelleschi and Leone Battista Alberti.

 The zebra-stripe corners are not part of the original design, but were added in 1293, as work on the new cathedral of Santa Maria del Fiore began.
 They covered blocks of sandstone, the stone used for the building structure.
-The porphyry columns on either side of the "Gates of Paradise" were plundered by the Pisans in Majorca and given in gratitude to the Florentines in 1117 for protecting their city against Lucca while the Pisan fleet was conquering the island.
+The porphyry columns on either side of the "Gates of Paradise" were plundered by the Pisans in Mallorca and given in gratitude to the Florentines in 1117 for protecting their city against Lucca while the Pisan fleet was conquering the island.
 As a painted cassone in the Bargello shows, they were originally freestanding in Piazza del Duomo.
 Badly damaged in a storm in 1424, they were placed in their current location a few years later.

 The cassone also shows the medieval decorative scheme, in which a group of statues by Tino di Camaino surmounted each door.
 The surviving statues are now in the Museo dell'Opera del Duomo, with a Charity in the Museo Bardini possibly sharing the same provenance.

-During the Renaissance, new sculptural groups were commissioned: above the east door, a Baptism of Christ begun by Andrea Sansovino in 1505 (Baptist), continued by Vincenzo Danti in 1568-1569 (Christ), and completed by Innocenzo Spinazzi in 1792 (angel); above the north door, a Baptist Preaching by Francesco Rustici (1506-11), strongly influenced by Rustici's friend Leonardo da Vinci who depicted the subject himself; and above the south door, Vincenzo Danti's Beheading of the Baptist (1569-70).
+During the Renaissance, new sculptural groups were commissioned: above the east door, a Baptism of Christ begun by Andrea Sansovino in 1505 (Baptist), continued by Vincenzo Danti in 1568–1569 (Christ), and completed by Innocenzo Spinazzi in 1792 (angel); above the north door, a Baptist Preaching by Francesco Rustici (1506–1511), strongly influenced by Rustici's friend Leonardo da Vinci who depicted the subject himself; and above the south door, Vincenzo Danti's Beheading of the Baptist (1569–1570).
 Today, all three groups are in the Museo dell'Opera del Duomo.
 Only the Baptism of Christ has been replaced by a copy, the spaces above the other two doors now being empty.